 Cons: This method takes a while to dry.
 There is also a higher risk of lumps, bumps and ruined photos depending on how much paste you use.
 If you lay the glass on top before the paste around the outside of the photos is dry, it could muck up the glass.

-We carry Scotch Photo Mount spray adhesive, which is an acid-free and professional quality spray.
+We carry 3M™ Super 77™ Multipurpose Spray Adhesive, which is an acid-free and professional quality spray.
 It’s clear and dries quickly.
 Like dry mounting, the results of this technique are permanent.

-- In a well-ventilated area, lay your photos upside down on a flat, covered surface (preferably with freezer paper so it will absorb the extra spray and your table won’t).
+- In a well-ventilated area, lay your photos upside down on a flat, covered surface.
+It’s preferable to do this with freezer paper so it will absorb the extra spray and your table won’t.

 - Apply an even coat of spray adhesive to the back of the photos.